 The Gili Islands are an archipelago of three small islands : Gili Trawangan, Gili Meno and Gili Air situated just off the northwest coast of Lombok – Indonesia.
 Gili Trawangan has in recent years for the most part become very developed, great if you want to party.
 Gili Air is somewhere in between whereas if its beauty, tranquility and that Robinson Crusoe feel you’re after Gili Meno is the place to be.
 White coral beaches fringed by warm turquoise seas and a laid back feel unique to this island.

 The hub of the island is situated on the east coast around the harbor where the boats drop you off.
 Accommodation until very recently was nearly all small simple home-stays run by local families.
 However more upmarket options are springing up now around the island so whatever your budget and requirements there is something for you.
 Some of the more basic home-stays still have only island water which can be a little salty however most places now have fresh water showers.
-This is shipped over to the island from Lombok so try and use sparingly.

 Seasons and weather

 The Gili islands have a warm tropical climate year round with a dry and wet season.
 Dry season runs through May-October whilst the wet season is November-April.
-Most of our guests tend to come in the dry but don’t discount the wet season for your holiday, even thought you may encounter strong rains most days get a good amount of sunshine too plus hotels are much cheaper.
+Most of our guests tend to come in the dry but don’t discount the wet season for your holiday, even though you may encounter strong rains, most days get a good amount of sunshine too plus hotels are much cheaper.
 In Jan/Feb however the seas can get a little choppy at times and often the Komodo boats do not run.
 Also for those wishing to trek Rinjani volcano this is not a good time of year as the Rinjani National Park normally closes due to risk of landslides.
 You can check with us for the latest updates.

 High season : Jan/July/August/Dec

 Mid season : May/June/October

 Low season : Feb/March/Apr/Nov

 Island Hopping Boats

-Its very easy to go island hopping.
-The boats run twice everyday from the harbor on the east coast and takes approx 15 mins to either Gili Trawangan or Gili Air.Here is their current timetable:
+It’s very easy to go island hopping.
+The boats run twice every day from the harbor on the east coast and takes approx 15 mins to either Gili Trawangan or Gili Air.
+Price 35.000 IDR.